$\mathcal{H}$-matrix based second moment analysis for rough random fields and finite element discretizations: Numerical results

-In the second part of the numerical experiments, we employ correlation kernels with smaller correlation lengths and lower regularity such that low-rank approximations would become prohibitively expensive and sparse grid approaches would fail to resolve the concentrated measure.
+In the second part of the numerical experiments, we employ correlation kernels with smaller correlation lengths and lower regularity such that low-rank approximations would become prohibitively expensive and sparse tensor product approaches would fail to resolve the concentrated measure.

-We consider the screw-nut geometry pictured in Figure~\ref{fig:nut} which is discretized by a mesh with 240,877 vertices, 162,738 degrees of freedom, and an average element diameter of $h/\diam(D)\approx 0.0226$.
-We choose $\mathcal{L} = -\Delta$ in \eqref{eq:coreq} and either the Gaussian kernel as input correlation $\Cor _f$, i.e.
+We consider the screw-nut geometry pictured in Figure~\ref{fig:nut} which is discretized by a mesh with 269,950 vertices, 197,480 mesh degrees of freedom, and a maximal element diameter of $h/\diam(D)\approx 0.0225$, yielding a matrix equation with $3.90\cdot10^{10}$ unknowns.
+We choose $\mathcal{L} = -\Delta$ in \eqref{eq:coreq} and either the Gaussian kernel as input correlation $\Cor _f$, i.e.,

-or the exponential kernel, i.e.
+or the exponential kernel, i.e.,

 Herein, $\ell>0$ denotes the correlation length.